The Disability Discrimination Act, Equality Act & Lifts

-The Disability Discrimination Act was passed in 8 November 1995, just over twenty years ago this Act of Parliament, had a goal of creating a society where disabled people and those with long-term health conditions can participate fully as equal citizens.
+The Disability Discrimination Act was passed in 8 November 1995, over 20 years ago this Act of Parliament, had a goal of creating a society where disabled people and those with long-term health conditions can participate fully as equal citizens.
 Under the DDA 1995 an estimated 10 million people in Britain suddenly had new rights to fair treatment in employment, education and all customer services.
 Before the DDA was introduced access to many public services, transport, leisure, education meant many disabled people were excluded from society and potential business revenue lost.

 From 1st October 2004, businesses and service providers had a duty to make reasonable adjustments, considering practicality and financial restraints, to the physical features of their premises, in order to overcome barriers to access.

 The lift industry exploded with ‘new’ disabled access lifts, platform lifts that provided access as building owners demonstrated their premises welcomed all visitors and ticked the DDA box.

 Now our society had acknowledged that disabled people were not special cases but merely that all of society should be included in, and have access to, the built environment.
 Yes, wheelchair users, may have particular problems but have you ever had to use a double buggy for your children or a shopping trolley?
 At last the ‘disability’ tag was dropped in favour of recognising that stairs can present problems to all of us at some time in our lives.

-Today the lift industry offers a myriad of people-moving lifts to provide solutions for all buildings and all users, with almost all standard lifts designed around the equality requirements.
+Today the lift industry offers a myriad of people-moving passenger lifts to provide solutions for all buildings and all users, with almost all standard lifts designed around the equality requirements.
 These features include footprints that allow for a wheelchair turning circle, handrails, tactile easy-to-use controls, obstacle-free approaches on landings to include colour contract between lift and its surrounds, clear signage, defined lighting levels and stopping and levelling accuracy to avoid tripping hazards.

 We have come a long way.
 The DDA and subsequent legislation has changed our built environment and the lives of millions of people.
 It leaves a lasting legacy.
 Thank you DDA.

-More about the author: Paul Clifton has worked in the lift industry since leaving school and is an Engineering Director at Stannah Lifts Ltd as well as a Lift and Escalator Industry Association (LEIA) Quality and Technical Committee Member.
+About the author: Paul Clifton has worked in the lift industry since leaving school and is an Engineering Director at Stannah Lifts Ltd as well as a Lift and Escalator Industry Association (LEIA) Quality and Technical Committee Member.